 Regarding Environmental Defence's request for a joint technical conference for the proceedings, Enbridge Gas argued that for the Bobcaygeon and Sandford projects, technical conferences are not required since the record is complete, and no party raised substantive issues that require further inquiry or clarification.
-Regarding the Eganville and Neustadt projects, Enbridge Gas noted that Environmental Defence's request for a joint technical conference was submitted prior to the filing of interrogatory responses and parties' submissions regarding the need for technical conferences, and submitted that the OEB should make its determination regarding the need for technical conferences for those proceedings after it has reviewed Enbridge Gas's interrogatory responses and parties' submissions regarding the need for technical conferences.
+Regarding the Eganville and Neustadt projects, Enbridge Gas noted that Environmental Defence's request for a joint technical conference was submitted prior to the filing of interrogatory responses and parties' submissions regarding the need for technical conferences, and submitted that the OEB should make its determination regarding the need for technical conferences, request for a conferences for those proceedings after it has reviewed Enbridge Gas's interrogatory responses.